sabir116rus/bot_project/README.md

 - **Cargo management**: add new cargo entries and search existing ones.
 - **Truck management**: add a truck and search available trucks.
 - **Profile view** with "📋 Мой профиль" button that lists your cargo and trucks.
-- **Inline editing**: profile entries now include edit and delete buttons.
+- **Inline editing**: the profile shows buttons to edit your info, cargo and trucks.
 - **Weight validation** ensures values are between 1 and 1000 tons.
 - **Inline calendar** with month and year navigation for selecting dates when adding or searching cargo and trucks.
 - **Extensive region and city list** loaded from `russia.json`.
 When adding